EricssonBroadcastServices/iOSClientExposurePlayback/UPGRADE_GUIDE.md

 # Upgrade Guide

+## 2.1.00
+Project is updated to use Swift version 4.2

 ## 2.0.81

 Release `2.0.81` adds `tvOS` support by introducing a new *target*, `Player-tvOS`.
 Client application developers working with the *tvOS* platform should embedd the product of this target in their *tvOS* applications.